 All property cases shall proceed remotely.
+The only restrictions upon proceeding with a property case are set forth in Administrative Order 20-33 which applies exclusively to mortgage foreclosure causes of action and residential evictions based upon non-payment of rent due to the COVID-19 emergency.
 All ejectments or writs of possession and unlawful detainers shall proceed including the initial paperwork.
 The Clerk of Court shall issue summons.
 The Sheriff and or process server shall serve all summons.
+Any prior restrictions imposed in excess of those specifically listed in Administrative Order 20-33 are lifted.
+Absent any future extension, Administrative Order 20-33 expires on August 1, 2020.